theisencr/old_webpage/service/index.md

 ## 2013-2014: Software Security - Classroom

-I was the teaching assistant in the Fall of 2013 and 2014 for the graduate course in software security at NCSU.
-Laurie Williams designed and taught the course both semesters, while I designed projects and assignments and graded student work.
+I was the teaching assistant in the Fall of 2013 and 2014 for the graduate course in Software Security at NCSU.
+Laurie Williams designed and taught the course both semesters, while I gave lectures, designed projects and assignments, and graded student work.

 # Paper Reviews